awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.md

 | db\.t4g\.medium | 405 |
 | db\.t3\.large | 844 |
 | db\.t3\.medium | 420 |

-If your application needs more connections than the number listed for your DB instance class, consider the following alternatives\.
-+ Choose a DB instance class that has more memory\.
-If your connection requirements are too high for the DB instance class supporting your Aurora PostgreSQL DB cluster, you can potentially overload your database and decrease performance\.
-For list of DB instance classes for Aurora PostgreSQL, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.
-For the amount of memory for each DB instance class, [Hardware specifications for DB instance classes for Aurora](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
-+ Pool connections by using RDS Proxy with your Aurora PostgreSQL DB cluster\.
-For more information, see [Using Amazon RDS Proxy](rds-proxy.md)\.

 ## Temporary storage limits for Aurora PostgreSQL<a name="AuroraPostgreSQL.Managing.TempStorage"></a>